"Listen, Ricky, you're only at school for one reason, and that's to sell drugs."

 A case could actually be made that the show has Black and White Morality, just with the legal alignments flipped; the criminals are largely pretty nice people who got fucked by circumstances, whereas the people enforcing the laws are morally ambiguous at best and usually straight up Jerkasses.

 Human Mail: Cory and Trevor are mailed to a Snoop Dogg concert...along with lots of marijuana.

 Hypocritical Humor: Before Bubbles introduces Ricky to Shitty Bill, he warns Ricky not to call him "Shitty Bill".
-Then it immediately cuts to the next scene where Bubbles calls him "Shitty" several times in casual conversation.
-Then again, he only said to not call him "Shitty Bill", which he never does.
+When it cuts to the next scene, Bubbles amiably calls him "Shitty" several times.
+Then again, Bubbles only said to not call him "Shitty Bill", which he never does.